devbaji/vue3-google-login/README.md

 ```
 ### Initialize the plugin

-Initialize the vue3-google-login plugin in main.js
+Initialize the vue3-google-login plugin in main.js, this will register a component `GoogleLogin` globally

 ```javascript
 import { createApp } from 'vue'